nabezokodaikon/pcars2-telemetry-browsing/README.md

   * UDP Frequency: 4
   * UDP Protocol Version: Project CARS 2

+## Install
+* Expand `pcars2-telemetry-browsing.zip` file.

+## Uninstall
+* Delete `pcars2-telemetry-browsing` directory.

 ### Run
 #### For Windows
-1. Please run `start-for-windows.bat`.
-1. Please execute `start-for- windows.bat` and access to the displayed address by WebBrowser of PC, smart phone or tablet in LAN.
+* Please run `start-for-windows.bat` and access to the displayed address by WebBrowser of PC, smart phone or tablet in LAN.

 ### iPhone Web page to Home short cut
 * From the status bar of Safari, tap Add to Home Screen to create a shortcut on the home screen and display it in full screen.

 ## Troubleshooting
 * If you are using an older iPhone, Safari may be heavy.
 In that case, using Google Chrome may improve it.
 * If you can not connect to the server, check the PC's network interface.
-Project Cars uses the first network interface found on the PC.
+PROECT CARS2 connects to the network interface found at the beginning of the PC in the LAN.

 ## CREDITS